Beginner0Programmer/Beginner0Programmer/README.md

-- 👋 Hi, I’m @Beginner0Programmer
+- 👋 Hi, I’m @Deepak
-- 👀 I’m interested in ... programming .
+- 👀 I’m interested in programming .
-- 🌱 I’m currently learning ... dsa .
+- 🌱 I’m currently learning Data structures and algorithm .
-- 💞️ I’m looking to collaborate on ... .
-- 📫 How to reach me ... .

 <!---
 Beginner0Programmer/Beginner0Programmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.